GlutaSolve Side Effects

 Applies to glutamine: oral capsule, oral packet, oral powder, oral powder for solution, oral powder for suspension, oral tablet

-Along with its needed effects, glutamine (the active ingredient contained in GlutaSolve) may cause some unwanted effects.
-Although not all of these side effects may occur, if they do occur they may need medical attention.
+In addition to its needed effects, some unwanted effects may be caused by glutamine (the active ingredient contained in GlutaSolve).
+In the event that any of these side effects do occur, they may require medical attention.

-Check with your doctor immediately if any of the following side effects occur while taking glutamine:Less common
+You should check with your doctor immediately if any of these side effects occur when taking glutamine:Less common

 - Blood in urine